KAMG95/doorkej2/README.md

 ### 3. Getting Google OAuth API credential file and token.pickle

 **NOTES**
-- Old authentication changed, now we can't use bot to generate token.pickle.
+- Old authentication changed, now we can't use bot or replit to generate token.pickle.
 You need OS with a browser.
 - You should set default browser.
 For linux refer to this [link](https://askubuntu.com/questions/609863/what-environment-variable-should-i-use-to-set-a-default-web-browser).
 - Windows users should install python3 and pip.
 You can find how to install them from google or from this [telegraph](https://telegra.ph/Create-Telegram-Mirror-Leech-Bot-by-Deploying-App-with-Heroku-Branch-using-Github-Workflow-12-06) from [Wiszky](https://github.com/vishnoe115) tutorial.